-The County is the location of nine Fortune 500 corporate headquarters.
-The County's 2020 Fortune 500 companies include: U.S. Steel (247), PNC Financial Services Group (151), PPG Industries (209), Kraft Heinz (114), Alcoa (302), Howmet Aerospace (226), Wesco International, Inc. (379), Dick's Sporting Goods (362), and Westinghouse Air Brake (388).
+The County is the location of ten Fortune 500 corporate headquarters.
+The County's 2021 Fortune 500 companies include: U.S. Steel (310), PNC Financial Services Group (120), PPG Industries (220), Kraft Heinz (110), Alcoa (330), Howmet Aerospace (226), Wesco International, Inc. (245), Viatris (254), Dick's Sporting Goods (362), and Westinghouse Air Brake - Wabtec (388).
 The County has experienced substantial growth in areas such as technology, tourism, and health care.
 The County is also a strong supporter of its manufacturing industries and has traditionally been one of the major industrial centers of the world with its access to major fields of coal and shipping access to 8,000 miles of navigable rivers.
-The Port of Pittsburgh is the second largest inland port in the nation.
-There is annual benefit to the region of over \$800 million for the shipping and receiving of 32 million tons of cargo.
+The Port of Pittsburgh is the second busiest inland port in the nation.
+There is annual benefit to the region for the shipping and receiving of 35 million tons of cargo.